rasmi/public-tech/writing/Digital Public Infrastructure and Administrative Burden.md

 Administrative burdens are inherent and abundant in government -- records must be kept and organized, information must be communicated and verified, and decisions must be made in accordance with policies and processes.
 As Herd and Moynihan argue, we as a society decide the magnitude of those burdens and who we obligate to shoulder them.
 Though burdens are primarily a result of political and administrative choices, technology plays a key role in exacerbating or alleviating burdens and shifting them from one actor to another.

-This report explores the relationship between technology and administrative burdens through the lens of public service delivery.
-In particular, we focus on key public assistance programs related to cash assistance, housing, food, education, and healthcare administered at the federal, state, and local levels.
-We narrow our focus to these programs because despite their importance and value to society, their underlying technical infrastructures are complex, unreliable, and often fail to center the needs of residents in their design and function.
-Improvements to these systems present an immense opportunity to relieve burdens and provide better support for the most vulnerable members of society.

 Core to accessing these programs are *learning costs* related to discovering the existence and potential value of these programs, understanding eligibility requirements and policy details, and understanding application requirements and processes.
 In addition, such programs may impose *compliance costs* associated with organizing and sharing required documents, managing information, and communicating with program staff.
 Finally, there are *psychological costs* associated with having one's life analyzed, being made to work through an arcane process, and having low agency over one's well-being.

-Part I of this report gives an overview of common burdens, assessing why they exist, who bears them, and why they are difficult to address.

-Part II of this report proposes a framework for assessing technology's role in shifting burdens.
-We outline new and existing technical strategies for shifting burdens, with a focus on what is necessary for them to be effective.

 We argue that technology can help fundamentally reduce or eliminate certain burdens for residents seeking public assistance by managing labor-intensive tasks such as information-gathering, information-sharing, communication, and process management.
 Conceptually, because the burdens of accessing and administering these programs are often rooted in information management, technology is well-suited to facilitate or automate these toilsome tasks.
 In addition, digitizing aspects of these burdens makes it easier to shift their associated costs away from residents and to governments or third parties.
 Because government agencies are central to the administration of these programs, they serve as a key leverage point where implementing technical interventions within agencies can scale the reach and effectiveness of reducing burdens across all actors in the system.
 Despite the systemic scale of these benefits, the necessary interventions can often be implemented with relatively low fixed costs to governments, making them highly cost-effective investments compared to the status quo of imposing these burdens on residents or third parties.

-Part III concludes this report with an affirmative vision of technology's role in facilitating public benefits access.
-By pushing technical interventions to their most optimistic conclusions, we can better understand the limits of technology in addressing broader challenges in public benefits access, as well as the risks associated with reliance on specific technologies.

 Service delivery is fundamentally a test of society's ability to take care of its most vulnerable members.